 Practical Devotion and Shadow Work

 Hekate is not a distant deity; she can be honored, called upon, and engaged with in everyday life.
 Her energy is subtle, boundary-crossing, and deeply transformative.
-Here are ways to work with her, with care and respect:
+Here are some ways to work with her:

 Hekate illuminates paths that are hidden, unseen, or ignored.
 To invite her guidance: